upreshtikam/cordova-plugin-geofence/README.md

 ##Android

 This plugin uses Google Play Services so you need to have it installed on your device.
+This plugin uses GSON to do parse of the JSON, if you use the same library in your project you can have conflicts.

 ##iOS

 Plugin is written in Swift.
 All xcode project options to enable swift support are set up automatically after plugin is installed.
+Plugin has a category to AppDelegate that assumes the name "AppDelagate" if you have a diferent name in your project you need replace the name in this category.

 ##Windows phone 8.1